 A significant difference between Ovid’s and Bernard Shaw’s interpretations is in the endings of their stories: Ovid brings the happy and full of love end with marriage, while Shaw leaves the end for spectator’s imagination.
 Even though the story came through some modifications according to the cultural trends and modern requirements, both of “Pygmalions” are loved, famous and valuable works for the international culture.

 Bostridge, Mark.
 "Why My Fair Lady Betrays Pygmalion."
 Telegraph.co.uk.
 N.p., 2018.
 Web.
 5 Jan.
 2018. <http://www.telegraph.co.uk/culture/theatre/theatre-features/10755716/Why-My-Fair-Lady-betrays-Pygmalion.html>.

 Ellis, Samantha.
 "Pygmalion's Opening Night In London, 11 April 1914."
 The

 Guardian.
 N.p., 2011.
 Web.
 5 Jan.
 2018. <https://www.theguardian.com/stage/2004/feb/11/theatre>."

 Comparison Between Pygmalion-Shaw & Pygmalion-Ovid's Metamorphoses."A Life Full of 'Drama'…2007.
 Web.
 5 Jan.
 2018. <http://chelsea-fk.blogspot.com/2007/09/comparison-between-pygmalion-shaw.html>.

-Take the chance to succeed in your studies by placing an order on WriteMyEssayOnline!
+Take the chance to succeed in your studies by placing an order on WriteMyEssayOnline and getting it written by professional online essay writer!
 You will get a completed paper in the fastest possible time.